This PC was built with the following objectives in mind:

 Because the power supply and the case used in this project

-are non-standard for PC, we have used 12 mm metal hexagonal threaded spacers to mount
+are non-standard for PC, I have used 12 mm metal hexagonal threaded spacers to mount

 all the components inside.
 The case is vertically positioned for better air circulation.

-- there are two fans in our project, first one is used for power supply and second one is used for mainboard.
+- there are two fans in my project, first one is used for power supply and second one is used for mainboard.

 According to PPQ-1003